nimanzik/pyrocko/doc/source/topics/pseudo-dynamic-rupture.rst

 Introduction
 ============

-Physics-based, dynamic rupture models, which rely on few parameters only, are needed to allow a realistic forward modeling and to reduce the effort and non-uniqueness of the inversion.
-Our study develops a simplified, dynamic, semi-analytical rupture model suited for wavefield simulation and inversion.
+Physics-based, dynamic rupture models, which rely on few parameters only, are needed to allow a realistic forward modelling and to reduce the effort and non-uniqueness of the inversion.
+The ``PseudoDynamicRupture`` is a simplified, dynamic, semi-analytical rupture model suited for wavefield and static displacement simulations and earthquake source inversion.
 The rupture builds on the class of self-similar crack models.
 On one hand it is approximative as it neglects inertia and so far the details of frictional effects, and treats the rupture front growth in a simplified way.
 On the other hand, it is complete as the slip fulfils the boundary condition on the broken plane for every instantaneous rupture front geometry and applied stress.

 .. contents :: Content
-  :depth: 2
+  :depth: 3

 Source Implementation details
 =============================